-Further Procedures When a Sufficient Understanding Cannot Be Obtained from the User Entity (Ref: Para.
+Further Procedures When a Sufficient Understanding Cannot Be Obtained from the User Entity (Ref:

+Para.
 12)

 A19.
 Another auditor may be used to perform procedures that will provide the necessary information about the relevant controls at the service organization related to services provided to the user entity.
 If a type 1 or type 2 report has been issued, the user auditor may use the service auditor to perform these procedures as the service auditor has an existing relationship with the service organization.
-The user auditor using the work of another auditor may find the guidance in ISA (UK) 220600 (Revised July 2021)27 useful as it relates to determining the competence and capabilities of the other understanding another auditor (including that auditor's independence and professional competence), the direction and supervision involvement in the work of the other another auditor, in planning the nature, timing and extent of such the work assigned to the other auditor, and in evaluating the sufficiency and appropriateness of the audit evidence obtained.
+The user auditor using the work of another auditor may find the guidance in ISA (UK) 220609 (Revised July 2021)27 useful as it relates to determining-the-competence-and-capabilities of the other understanding another-auditor (including that auditor's independence-and professional competence), the direction and supervision involvement in the work of the other another-auditor, in planning the nature, timing and extent of such-the-work-assigned-to-the-other-auditor, and <a href="mailto:in-evaluating-the-sufficiency-auditor-au